Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

 \subsection{Problem Definition: Continually Predicting Sensory Stream Inputs}

 In this article, the neural agents we are ultimately concerned process sensory stimuli, which are sampled from an environment or a stochastic process over time.
-The patterns presented to the neural system are to be viewed as a continuum, i.e., $\{(\mathbf{y}_1,\mathbf{x}_1) \dots (\mathbf{y}_{n},\mathbf{x}_{n})\}$ with $n$ examples, though in the case of most real-world application streams, there would be no finite bound on the number of samples.
-At any particular instant, $\mathbf{x}_j$ represents the feature vector of the $j^\text{th}$ example and $\mathbf{y}_j$ is the target (or, in the case of auto-association or autoencoding, $\mathbf{y}_j = \mathbf{x}_j$).
-Note that the agent will process any instance only once as it continues through the sample stream, meaning that no exact data point previously seen can be retrieved for additional repeated processing as is typically done when training most ANNs.
-The main task for any learner receiving samples from such a continuum is to extract as quickly as possible enough information about the (nonstationary) distribution that governs the observations received in order to effectively predict the target $\mathbf{y}_j$ for any given $\mathbf{x}_j$.
-Other tasks are possible, e.g., the learner could ideally learn how to reconstruct/generate $\mathbf{x}_j$ over a finite time horizon which characteristic of the generative modeling of a time-series and would be useful in supporting higher-level cognitive activities such as planning in robotics.
+The patterns presented to the neural system are to be viewed as a continuum, i.e., $\{(\mathbf{y}_1,\mathbf{x}_1, \mathcal{T}_1) \dots (\mathbf{y}_{n},\mathbf{x}_{n}, \mathcal{T}_n)\}$ with $n$ examples, though in the case of most real-world application streams, there would be no finite bound on the number of samples.
+At any particular instant, $\mathbf{x}_j \in \mathcal{R}^{D \times 1}$ represents the $D$-dimensional feature vector of the $j^\text{th}$ example and $\mathbf{y}_j \in \mathcal{R}^{C \times 1}$ is the target -- in the case of classification, it is instead $\mathbf{y}_j \in \{0,1\}^{C \times 1}$ where $C$ is the number of classes). $\mathcal{T}_n$ is an optional task descriptor (which we will use later in our continual learning experiments).
+Note that the agent, in the stream setting, is to process any instance only once as it continues through the data continuum, meaning that no exact data point previously seen can be retrieved for additional repeated processing (unless it is stored in a small replay buffer) as is typically done when training most ANNs.
+The main task for any learner receiving samples from such a continuum is to extract, as quickly as possible, enough information about the (nonstationary) distribution that governs the observations received in order to effectively predict either the input stimulus $\mathbf{x}_j$ itself or its target $\mathbf{y}_j$.
+Other tasks are possible, e.g., the learner could ideally learn how to generate $\mathbf{x}_j$ over a finite time horizon which is characteristic of the generative modeling of a time-series and would be useful in supporting higher-level cognitive activities such as planning in robotics.